Elliot438b/wubba/README.md

 - Adjust variate of the solution to obtain a best result.
 - Seed source.

-~~1. 限红改为五个格子分别限制, 庄闲分开不再共享。~~
-~~2. 庄不在线且未托管时, 暂停牌桌。~~
-~~3. 免佣字段加在状态表桌属性中, 去掉verifyseverseed的第三个参数。~~
-## 测试阶段修改点列表：
+~~1.
+The limit changed to five grid restrictions, dealer and player are separated.~~ ~~2.
+The card table is suspended when dealer is offline and not hosted.~~ ~~3.
+The free-agent field is added to the table properties of the status table, removing the third parameter of verifyseverseed.~~
+## List of modification points in the test phase:
-1. 桌属性增加 commission_rate_player_spread, newtable, edittable, import12data 三个接口增加参数 commission_rate_player_spread
+1. table field added: commission_rate_player_spread, newtable, edittable, import12data.
+The other 3 interfaces add params: commission_rate_player_spread
-2. playerbet接口增加参数name spreadAccount, playerbet结构体增加属性 spreadAccount, spreadaccountcommission
+2. playerbet add param name spreadAccount, playerbet add field spreadAccount, spreadaccountcommission
-3. verserveseed接口函数体中佣金的部分最后加上相关内容。
+3. verserveseed: The commission part of the interface body is added at the end.